-Rated as one of the favorites in our hunt for the best lawn aerator for the money, the Strongway aerator has a total of 32 coring plugs so you can trust it to not only aerate but also help you in coring around your lawn.
+Rated as one of the favorites in our hunt for the top rated lawn aerator for the money, the Strongway aerator has a total of 32 coring plugs so you can trust it to not only aerate but also help you in coring around your lawn.

 This is an aerator cum coring machine.
 Its 32 coring plug spikes reach up to 2 ½ inches deep aided in movement by its 10in. pneumatic tires which roll smoothly over any terrain.

 So, rather than buy a separate coring machine, this commercial pull behind aerator could be all you need.